-On average, cats drink between 10-30 ml per pound per day.
+Depending on the breed, the amount of water a cat needs can vary greatly.
+On average, cats drink between 10-30 ml per pound of cat per day.

 Thirst is regulated by the brain, but influenced by the health of the body.

-Increased thirst may be caused by heat or the type of food the cat eats.
-For example, canned wet foods contain as much as 80% moisture, so cats that eat wet food might not get as thirsty as cats that eat dry food.
+Canned wet cat foods contain as much as 80 percent moisture, so cats that eat wet food might not get as thirsty as cats that eat dry food.

 If you are concerned that your cat is drinking too much water, contact us as soon as possible.
 The sooner we can pinpoint the underlying condition and begin treatment, the greater the likelihood of a positive outcome.

 No matter the breed or size of your cat, make sure they have access to fresh, clean water at all times.

 By providing your cat with the proper amount of water and being mindful of the other factors that can affect her water consumption, you can ensure that kitty stays healthy and hydrated.